 A study of the theory of psychological testing.
 The principles underlying test selection, standardization, and evaluation are stressed.
-This course is a prerequisite for the following courses: Psychology 251, 252,
+This course is a prerequisite for the following courses: Psychology 251, 252, and 255.

 Psy.
-251. Industrial Psychology-Three hours MISS HARKER

-An introduction to the industrial application of Psychology in the selection, classification, and training of employees; reduction of monotony and fatigue; the maladjusted worker; accident prevention; work conditions; and employee motivation and morale.
+251. Industrial Psychology-Three hours Miss Harker An introduction to the industrial application of Psychology in the selection, classification, and training of employees; reduction of monotony and fatigue; the maladjustment worker; accident prevention; work

-Psy.
-252. Personnel Psychology-Three hours MISS HARKER
+PSY.
+252. PERSONNEL PSYCHOLOGY-Three hours MISS HARKER

 An introduction to the study of psychological factors underlying personnel procedures in business, industry, and education.
 Discussion of case studies in the settlement of personnel problems in the business world.
-The administration of the personnel program is analyzed from the point of view of the psychological effects it may have on the employee.
+The administration of the personnel program is analyzed from the point of view of the psychological effects it may have on the employee